Clenilton-Filho/clenilton-filho/README.md

 ###

 <p align="left">Hello There!
-I’m a student of Systems Analysis and Development and I’m focusing on web development right now, but learning about other areas too!</p>
+I’m a student of Systems Analysis and Development and I’m focusing on web development now, but learning about other areas too!</p>

 ###